-I have read and understand the Kalamazoo County Early/Middle College handbook and guidelines.
+I have read and understand the Kalamazoo County E/MC handbook and guidelines.

-I will follow the rules and guidelines set by my local district, Kalamazoo County Early/Middle College, the post-secondary institution partner, as well as the Michigan Department of Education.
+I will follow the rules and guidelines set by my local district, Kalamazoo County E/MC, the post-secondary institution partner, as well as the Michigan Department of Education.

-Any severe violation of the above guidelines/rules, which includes the local district's student handbook, may lead to my dismissal from the Early/Middle College Program.
-I understand that if I am dismissed from the Early/Middle College program, I may be responsible for any costs associated with tuition and/or books.
+Any severe violation of the above guidelines/rules, which includes the local district's student handbook, may lead to my dismissal from the E/MC program.
+I understand that if I am dismissed from the E/MC program, I may be responsible for any costs associated with tuition and/or books.
 I also understand that a dismissal from the program may jeopardize the timeline of my high school graduation; meaning I may no longer be able to graduate with my original class.

-Printed name of Early/Middle College Student
+Printed Name of E/MC Student

-Signature of Early/Middle College Student
+Signature of E/MC Student Date

-Date

 Printed Name of Parent/Guardian

-Signature of Parent/Guardian
+Signature of Parent/Guardian Date

-Date